 Choosing Activated Charcoal

-You can’t tell the quality of an activated charcoal simply by looking at it.
+You can’t tell the quality of activated charcoal simply by looking at it.
 Rather, the best brands of activated charcoal test their product using the ASTM International testing process.
-The good brands will publish the results of these tests, such as on the label or their Amazon page.
+Good brands will publish the results of these tests, such as on the label or their Amazon page.

 Below are the most important properties to look for when choosing a brand of activated charcoal.